Buffalo Sabres Coach Housley Rips Team After Loss to Coyotes

 The game was basically lost by special teams.
 The Coyotes converted on two of their three chances, while the Sabres power play failed to score in any of their four chances.
 But to Housley, the team’s 5-on-5 play was lacking.
 In a big way.

 The team couldn’t generate much.
 The stat sheet showed 24 blocked shots and 18 that missed the net.
-Other than the team’s only goal, scored by Jordan Nolan, they weren’t establishing a presence in front of Coyotes’ netminder Anti Raanta.
+Other than the team’s only goal, scored by Jordan Nolan, they weren’t establishing a presence in front of Coyotes’ netminder Antti Raanta.

 At times, the Sabres have shown they’re capable of competing with some of the best teams in the league.
 They’ve defeated the Boston Bruins and Tampa Bay Lightning twice each since the calendar flipped to 2018.
 The team has not been able to hold on to their successes after playing complete games and executing game plans, though.
 That point was not lost on Housley.